Skip to footer content

 The code defines a class named OrderMessage that represents an order placed by a customer.
 It has three properties: OrderId (an integer), CustomerName (a string), and Items (a list of Product objects).

-The code then simulates publishing an OrderMessage instance to receive messages with an order ID of 123, customer name "John Doe", and two items: "Product A" and "Product B" to a message bus using a PublishAsync method.
-This message bus is likely a separate system for distributing messages to interested parties.
+The code then simulates publishing an OrderMessage instance to send messages with an order ID of 123, customer name "John Doe", and two items: "Product A" and "Product B" to a message bus using the PublishAsync method.
+This message bus is likely a system for distributing messages to interested parties.

 await bus.PubSub.SubscribeAsync<OrderMessage>("orders", async msg =>